Free Clipart and Pictures

 also located in Vatican City.

 1990...
-The civil rights leader Nelson Mandela is released from
+Civil rights leader Nelson Mandela is released from

 jail.
 Nelson fought against white supremacy and